tobrother/page-break/readme.txt

 == Description ==

-Page Break Wordpress plugin adds a Button to the editor, that easliy lets you insert the <!--nextpage--> tag in your posts.
+Page Break Wordpress plugin adds a Button to the editor, that easily lets you insert the <!--nextpage--> tag in your posts.
 <!--nextpage--> Adds pagination to posts.

 == Installation ==